karlhulme/jsonotron/readme.md

 validTestCases | An optional array of values that should be accepted as valid. invalidTestCases | An optional array of values that should be rejected as invalid. jsonSchema | A json schema object.

-You can reference other schema types and enum types as needed.

 ## Format Validators